-Here is an example template for tracking permits: https://howtohigg.org/fem-landing/fem-templates/
+Here is an example template for tracking permits: https://howtohigg.org/resources/resources-library/#templates

-- Documentation Required: - o Local environmental permit requirement for the facility's corresponding country or locality - List of required permits needed for facility to operate - o Permits listed in the Permits section on Site Info - Documentation of the program or system in place to review and monitor environmental permit status and renewal and ensure you are meeting the legal requirement - Elements include: - Internal review mechanism - Responsible staff/party - Environmental permits renewal process - Timeframe to renew the permits to ensure compliance - Action plan if the environmental permits expire - Interview Questions to Ask: - Management is able to explain the process and calendar for ensuring permits are meeting the legal requirements - Key employees involved in the process are able to explain their role and responsibilities for contributing to the success of the program in place for ensuring the permits are meeting the legal requirements o Permits in good standing for all permits listed to operate facility
+- Local environmental permit requirement for the facility's corresponding country or locality - o List of required permits needed for facility to operate - o Permits listed in the Permits section on Site Info - Documentation of the program or system in place to review and monitor environmental permit status and renewal and ensure you are meeting the legal requirement - o Elements include: - Internal review mechanism - Responsible staff/party - Environmental permits renewal process - Timeframe to renew the permits to ensure compliance - Action plan if the environmental permits expire

+- o Management is able to explain the process and calendar for ensuring permits are meeting the legal requirements - o Key employees involved in the process are able to explain their role and responsibilities for contributing to the success of the program in place for ensuring the permits are meeting the legal requirements

-5. Does your facility maintain a documented system to identify, monitor and periodically verify all laws, regulations, standards, codes and other legislative and regulatory requirements for your significant environmental impacts?
+- Inspection Things to Physically Look For: - o Permits in good standing for all permits listed to operate facility - 5.
+Does your facility maintain a documented system to identify, monitor and periodically verify all laws, regulations, standards, codes and other legislative and regulatory requirements for your significant environmental impacts?